Gor154/COSC310_IndividualProject/README.md

 - Added synonym recognition.
 NovaBot now will close whenever a user inputs synonyms of the word "bye".
 Previously, the user could only terminate the program is they typed the word "goodbye" so this addition allows them more flexibility.
 - Added POS-tagging.
 This feature was to be used to extract words that seemed unnecessary during the preprocessing.
 However, the feature was not used since the alternative NLP tools that we implemented already took care of those words.
 - Added a function from Phrasal that normalized sentences.
 This feature allows NovaBot to recognize user input even if it contains special characters, apostrophes or extra spaces.
 It is just another feature to help NovaBot recognize more user inputs.
+- Added the capability to understand every language that Goole Translate supports and respond in that language
+- Added the ability to look up information on Wikipedia to support Nova's knowledge base